Haden Hill Park: 1922 to date: public ownership

-In the years following World War II, maintenance of the Park ceased to be a civic priority and, by 1970, Haden Hill House was in a poor state of repair and Haden Hall had returned to a state of dereliction.
-In 1977 a major improvement programme was instigated; extensive restoration to Haden Hill House was carried out, but attempts to renovate the Hall were undermined by a major fire which left the property on the verge of collapse.
-The council were unable to finance repairs to the Hall, but were also reluctant to remove it owing to its historic significance.
-Eventually, a renovation and rebuilding programme was begun in 1990; progress though was slow, again due to a lack of funds.

-This was to change when the National Lottery Heritage Fund Urban Parks Programme awarded £2,151,000 to the park in 1999 to protect its long-term future and restore historic features.
+In the years following World War II, maintenance of the Park ceased to be a civic priority and, in 1971, Haden Hill House was in a poor state of repair and Haden Hall had returned to a state of dereliction and was again threatened with demolition.
+The Haden Hill Preservation Society was launched to focus opposition to the threat.
+In September 1977 a major fire left the Hall on the verge of collapse.
+Sandwell Council were unable to finance repairs, but were also reluctant to demolish the Hall owing to its historic significance.
+Extensive restoration to the Victorian house was carried out over a number of years and the building was opened to the public in April 1990.
+Eventually, a renovation and rebuilding programme for the Hall was begun in 1990; progress though was slow, again due to a lack of funds.
+This was to change in 1998 when the National Lottery Heritage Fund Urban Parks Programme announced an award of £2.15 million to rejuvenate the park.
 The project involved bringing the Hall back into use and improving the gardens, mostly by restoring lost features of Haden-Best's designs.
 It was completed in 2007 to much acclaim.

+Haden Hill was the first park in the Borough of Sandwell to be awarded Green Flag status.